uva-math/uva-math-code/graduate/research_areas.md

 **Faculty:**&nbsp;&nbsp;
 {% for ppl in sorted_people %}{% if ppl.grad_special_areas contains "math_physics" %}<span style="white-space:nowrap">{% if ppl.email != null %}<a href="mailto:{{ ppl.email }}"><span class="fa fa-envelope" aria-hidden="true" style="font-size:0.8em"></span></a> {% endif %}<a href="{% if ppl.personal_page != null %}{{ ppl.personal_page }}{% else %}{{ site.url }}/people/{{ppl.UVA_id}}{% endif %}">{{ ppl.name | slice: 0 }}. {{ ppl.lastname }}</a></span>; {% endif %}{% endfor %}

  Our research in mathematical physics is concerned with the spectral and scattering theory for Schroedinger operators in quantum mechanics, equilibrium and non-equilibrium statistical mechanics, and topics in classical mechanics.
 The mathematical methods needed include: real analysis--measure theory and integration; functional analysis--for example, operators in Hilbert spaces; Fourier analysis; partial differential equations; and some basic probability theory.
+ Real variable methods for inverse scattering theory as a topic.

 #### Area Coursework